Doo-wop: Baltimore

 Like other urban centers in the US during the late 1940s and early 1950s, Baltimore developed its own vocal group tradition.
 The city produced rhythm and blues innovators such as the Cardinals, the Orioles, and the Swallows.
 The Royal Theatre in Baltimore and the Howard in Washington, D.C. were among the most prestigious venues for black performers on the so-called "Chitlin Circuit", which served as a school of the performing arts for blacks who had migrated from the deep South, and even more so for their offspring.
 In the late 1940s, the Orioles rose from the streets and made a profound impression on young chitlin' circuit audiences in Baltimore.
-The group, formed in 1947, sang simple ballads in rhythm and blues harmony, with the standard arrangement of a high tenor singing over the chords of the blended mid-range voices and a strong bass voice.
+The group, formed in 1947, sang simple ballads in rhythm and blues harmony, with the standard arrangement of a high tenor singing over the chords of the blended midrange voices and a strong bass voice.
 Their lead singer, Sonny Til, had a soft, high-pitched tenor, and like the rest of the group, was still a teenager at the time.
 His style reflected the optimism of young black Americans in the postmigration era.
 The sound they helped develop, later called '"doo-wop", eventually became a "sonic bridge" to reach a white teen audience.

 In 1948, Jubilee Records signed the Orioles to a contract, following which they appeared on Arthur Godfrey's Talent Scout radio show.
 The song they performed, "It's Too Soon to Know", often cited as the first doo-wop song, went to number 1 on Billboards "Race Records" chart, and number 13 on the pop charts, a crossover first for a black group.
 This was followed in 1953 by "Crying in the Chapel", their biggest hit, which went to number 1 on the R&B chart and number 11 on the pop chart.
 The Orioles were perhaps the first of the many doo-wop groups who named themselves after birds.